nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/platform-services/automation/automation-scripting.md

 ## Requirements

 Automation Scripting is using Java 8 Nashorn engine.
-To leverage all the Automation Scripting feature, the Nuxeo server needs to run at least **JDK 8 update 40**.
+To leverage all the Automation Scripting feature, the Nuxeo server needs to run **JDK 11**.

 ## How It Works